The-breakbar/TISS-Lightning-Registrator/README.md

 <details>
 <summary>Show manual installation instructions</summary>

-> [!WARNING]
-> This installation method is not recommended for regular users, as you will not receive automatic updates.

-If preferred, the extension can be installed manually in developer mode.
+**This installation method is not recommended for regular users, as you will not receive automatic updates.** If preferred, the extension can be installed manually in developer mode.
 This method should only be used for development purposes or if you are unable to use the other installation methods.

 ### Chrome / Opera / Edge